 Facts about sex

 It’s important to do some research if you’re thinking about having sex for the first time.
-Have a look at these important questions and answers about sex.
+Have a look at these questions and answers about sex.

 General sex FAQs

 - Should I be obsessed with wanting sex?

 No. We can all feel nervous about having sex, whether it’s for the first time or not.
 Sex isn’t something you should feel you have to have.

 Lots of us are happy to wait for the right time and the right person.
 Never feel bad about wanting to wait, even if all your friends say they are having sex.

 - I’m worried about premature ejaculation.